abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android-on-Windows.md

 ```

 ## Compile Android Example
-* Plug your phone into your computer, enable USB debugging.
+* Plug your phone into your computer, **enable USB debugging**.
 Google how to if you do not know.
 * Make sure you answer any prompts at any stage of running these next commands.
 * Run the following commands:
 ```